fjall-rs/fjall/README.md

 - Serializable transactions (optional)
 - Key-value separation for large blob use cases (optional)

-Each `Keyspace` is a single logical database and is split into `partitions` (a.k.a. column families) - you should probably only use a single keyspace for your application.
-Each partition is physically a single LSM-tree and its own logical collection (a persistent, sorted map); however, write operations across partitions are atomic as they are persisted in a single keyspace-level journal, which will be recovered on restart.

 It is not:

 - a standalone server
 - a relational database
-- a wide-column database: it has no notion of columns
+- a wide-column database: it has no built-in notion of columns

 Keys are limited to 65536 bytes, values are limited to 2^32 bytes.
 As is normal with any kind of storage engine, larger keys and values have a bigger performance impact.